Big Data in Healthcare: Sources and Real-World Applications

 So, what is Big Data, and what actually makes it Big?
-In short, this term relates to large amounts of data — both structured and unstructured — that are too voluminous or complex to be processed with traditional software tools.
+Check our article dedicated to big data if you want a detailed explanation of this notion, but in short, this term relates to large amounts of data — both structured and unstructured — that are too voluminous or complex to be processed with traditional software tools.
 It’s typically characterized by 4 Vs:

 - Volume — referring to the huge sizes of datasets,

 - Velocity — meaning that data is constantly being generated in real time,